samfish204/CSE465-Project2/README.md

 - `STRING` = ["(?>\\\\"|.)*"](https://regex101.com/r/dyEpSJ/1)
 - `ID` = [[^\\s"\\(\\)]+](https://regex101.com/r/PeL1IV/1/)
 - `LITERAL` = [[\\(\\)]](https://regex101.com/r/YTsgaN/1)
-- Anythin alse other than whaitespace is an error
+- Anything else other than whitespace is an error
   `ERROR`=  [^\s]

-You may use these `Regex` patterns to design your own lexer as we did in the lab, or you can use the C# `Regex.Matches(src)` method to scan the input for matches, taking care to skip whitespace.
+You may use these `Regex` patterns to design your own lexer based on a state diagram as we did in the lab, or you can use the C# `Regex.Matches(src)` method to scan the input for matches, taking care to skip whitespace.
 When designing a tokenizer, the first pattern that matches the input string starting from the current position should be the one that you use.

 You may notice that '+', '-', '*',  '/', '=', '<', and '>' are identifiers in our language.

 ## Tokenization

-Each time your program reads a LISP expression, you will print all of the tokens and lexemes.
-Each token will be displayed on its own line, the token type will be displayed with a field-width of 20 characters, follows by the lexeme (the text of the token).
+Each time your program reads a LISPish program, you will print all of the tokens and lexemes.
+Each token will be displayed on its own line, the token type will be displayed with a field-width of 20 characters, followed by the lexeme (the text of the token).

+Please refer to the file to the examples in [./example1.expected](./example1.expected) through [./example7expected](./example1.expected) to get a precise idea of what the output should be.

 ## Parse Tree